-West Virginia became one of the few states that offers legal online casino gaming and online sports betting.
-They also have legal online poker.
-As much as casinos and sportsbooks started to launch in 2020, no online poker sites are yet live.
+West Virginia operates as one of the few states that offers legal online casino gaming and online sports betting.
+Legal online poker is also approved, but no online poker sites are yet live.

-The launch of West Virginia’s legal online poker sites could happen as early as 2021.
+The launch of West Virginia’s legal online poker sites could happen before the end 2021.

 Partypoker could be a likely candidate to operate an online poker site in West Virginia.
-GVC Holdings, the parent company to partypoker, has a partnership in place with the Greenbrier (a West Virginia retail casino) to eventually launch online gambling in the state.
+GVC Holdings, the parent company to partypoker, has a partnership in place with the Greenbrier (a West Virginia retail casino) to operate online gambling in the state.

 3 Best Online Poker Sites For Real Money